sathyaroopakm/sathyaroopakm.github.io/index.md

 ---

 ## 💼 Internship Experience

+- **Advit Law Chambers - Chennai, India**
+  *(June 2025 - July 2025)*
+  Observed proceedings in labour courts and engaged in research related to POSH Act and labour laws.

 - **Advocate Veena, CMDA Council — Chennai, India** *(Jan 2025)*
   Observed proceedings in the Madras High Court and participated in client meetings.